Particular/docs.particular.net/nservicebus/testing/index-teststructure_testing_[6,).partial.md

-Unit tests might be written using the fluent API or in the traditional `Arrange-Act-Assert (AAA)` fashion.
-Both  approaches are illustrated in the code snippets in this article.
+NServiceBus might be tested using the fluent API or in the traditional `Arrange-Act-Assert (AAA)` fashion.

+The tests in this article present fluent API usage.
+To learn how to test NServiceBus using `Arrange-Act-Assert (AAA)` approach, refer to the [dedicated article](/samples/unit-testing/).